Graduate visas Further information about Graduate visas

 If you applied for your Student visa on or after 6 April 2022, then you can fill a permanent full-time vacancy while your Graduate visa application is pending.

-You cannot be self-employed, engage in business activity, or work as an entertainer until your Graduate route visa application has been decided.
+You cannot be self-employed, engage in business activity, or work as an entertainer until your Graduate visa application has been decided.

 A course is eligible for a Student visa if it is taught by an institution with a Student sponsor license and the course meets the Student visa requirements.